openSUSE/gitarro/doc/CONTRIBUTING.md

 So you want to be a gitarro hacker!

+## Issues before big Prs aka features

+If you want to contribute, just look at current issues and start to discuss/thinking how you will solve some of them.
+If you have in mind a new feature, just **open an issue first.**

+Instead of Proposing directly a Pull Request, openining an issue where you describe what you want to do, how, etc., will give you directly a feedeback, and have a sense of knowing what you will do by describing, discussing it **before**, will  increase the ease you will code ( discussing the design before, instead of changing it after).

+For small bugfixing/improvements of course you don't need an Issue referenced.

+## GIT Workflow
 Please follow theseg simple rules to make everyone's life easier, including yours :-)

 1. First of all, fork the gitarro repository.